 Iterative Loops

 Iterations are repetitive computations of a sequence or a block of statements and form fundamental building blocks of programs.
 Programming languages support various mechanisms to control how many times the block of statements must be repeated.
-Two common type of loop control structures provided by programming languages are the following:
+Two common types of loop control structures provided by programming languages are:

-logically controlled loops e. g. the while loop and
+logically controlled loops, e. g., the while loop, and

-counter-controlled loops e. g. the for loop.
+counter-controlled loops, e. g., the for loop.

 Function Calls and Recursion